.: Internship Preparation & Reflection :.

 You are also expected to participate in the ongoing discussion on piazza.

-This class will meet six times, plus a visit to the job fair.
+This class will meet five times, plus a visit to the job fair.
 All dates tentative and to be confirmed.

 The requirements for passing are closely modeled on what happens in the business world.
 In the business world, if you don’t do what you are required to do, when you are required to do it, you will soon need a new job.